 Symptoms of Dental Emergency

 - Sudden sharp dental pain – Tooth pain that keeps you awake at night or radiates towards the ear, jaw, or neck could indicate an underlying dental problem.
 Such type of pain is sometimes accompanied by facial swelling, teeth sensitivity, and persistent throbbing.
-Your emergency dentist near you will do an oral exam and take some x-rays to find out the cause of your discomfort.
+Your emergency dentist in Glendora will do an oral exam and take some x-rays to find out the cause of your discomfort.

 - Swelling of oral tissues is a major indicator of oral infections, which can be life-threatening if untreated because it can find its way into the bloodstream and cause serious problems.
 The swelling can be on your face, lymph nodes, and gums.